climateengine/py-spatiafi/README.md

 ### Create an AsyncQueue and Enqueue Tasks

+`AsyncQueue` takes a task function as an argument, and launches multiple instances of that task in parallel.
+The `AsyncQueue.enqueue` method takes a _single argument_ is used to add tasks to the queue.
+The `AsyncQueue.results` property will return a list of results in the order they were enqueued.

+When starting the `AsyncQueue`, it is **highly recommended** that you specify the number of workers/CPUs to use using the `n_cores` argument.
+The default is to use the minimum of 4 and the number of CPUs on the machine.

 This queue is designed to be used with the `with` statement.
 Entering the `with` statement will start the subprocess and event loop.
 Exiting the `with` statement will wait for all tasks to finish and then stop the event loop and subprocess.